m5c/EthereumGuide/ethereum-guide.md

 This guide covers *RPC* access.

+*Note: You are still working on a local chain with only a single node.
+The network functionality described here only concerns the communication with local programs that use your geth node as an entry point. *

 ### Preparations

 Before using ```geth```-*RPC* functionality from a high-level programming language, you must ensure that...